 In 2015, 54 Washington residents, including four from King County, died from the result of domestic violence.
 The same year, 4,195 individuals sought domestic violence protection orders.

-VSHSL planners sought out advocates, funders, policy makers and providers on the issues facing survivors of domestic violence.
+VSHSL renewal and planning staff sought out advocates, funders, policy makers and service providers on the issues facing survivors of domestic violence.
 Three primary issues surfaced:

 Domestic violence contributes to housing instability and homelessness for many.

-The current system focuses on reacting to the effects of gender based violence after it has happened.
+The current system focuses on reacting to the effects of gender-based violence after it has happened.
 Gaps in the service system include a lack of prevention strategies to prevent harm.

-Interview respondents highlighted protection orders and weapon surrender processes, law enforcement agencies and the court system as not being client-centered.
+Interviews with respondents highlighted that protection orders and weapon surrender processes, law enforcement agencies and the court system are not client-centered.

 Culturally competent services build trust and enable service providers to effectively advocate for their clients.
 This is particularly true for clients for whom English is not their primary language and for those with cultural barriers to seeking help.
 This was another area of identified need.